Star Festival Tanabata

 Tanabata is a traditional event that has been held in Japan since ancient times, and is celebrated on July 7 every year.
 The custom of hanging strips of paper and ornaments with wishes on them on bamboo leaves is a popular summer tradition.

-Origin and History of Tanabata
+Origin and History

 After the Kikkouden was introduced to Japan in the Nara period (710-794), Tanabata became a courtly event.
 At that time, people did not have the custom of hanging strips of paper on bamboo branches, but instead wrote poems on the leaves of the Kaji tree, which was considered a sacred tree, to wish for improvement in calligraphy.